SourceFellows/mongo-query/README.md

 ----

-**mongo Query is a Library which makes building MongoDB Queries easy in Golang**
+**mongo Query is a library that makes it easy to build MongoDB queries in Golang**

 Formulating requests with the MongoDB API is sometimes very difficult and error-prone.
-You have to build and nest untyped objects.
+You have to build and nest untyped objects (`bson.M, bson.D, ...`).
 This will quickly become confusing and therefore difficult to read and maintain. mongo Query solves this problem with an easier to understand (DSL like) API.

-The following expression will find all documents where the array of 'amenities' has a size of 15 and the 'ListingUrl' equals '<value>' and the 'pictureUrl' of the 'image' equals '<value>':
+For example, the following 'mongo Query' expression finds all documents in a MongoDB database where the array of 'amenities' has a size of 15 and the 'ListingUrl' equals '<value>' and the 'pictureUrl' of the 'image' equals '<value>':

 ```Golang
 Listing.Amenities.ArraySize(15).